 - step 3. to ensure moist chicken remove from the pan just before it's fully cooked and cover with foil.
 Chicken will finish cooking while resting.
 After resting, if you find it's still needs a little more time, slice and add to the pasta at step 7. when you add the cheese, cream and parsley and allow the sauce to finish the cooking 1 - 2 minutes

 - step 8. pasta should be still a little firm in the middle when you remove it from the heat - remember this pasta is very thin and will finish cooking while you serve it.

 - Overcooking results in gluggy pasta and we don't want that!

-- Don't panic if you have over cooked the pasta, you can easily rescue it by adding a 1/4 hot water or more if needed and stirring until the sauce loosens.
+- Don't panic if you have over cooked the pasta and the sauce has been absorbed by the pasta you can easily rescue it by adding a 1/4 hot water or more if needed and stirring until the sauce loosens.

 Amount Per Serving Calories 1140Total Fat 75gSaturated Fat 37gTrans Fat 2gUnsaturated Fat 32gCholesterol 246mgSodium 1414mgCarbohydrates 61gFiber 3gSugar 10gProtein 56g

 Nutritional information provided here is only intended as a guide.